gavinyork/zephyr3d/doc/markdown/scene.animationset.get.md

 ## AnimationSet.get() method

-Gets an animation clip by name
+Retrieve an animation clip by name.

 **Signature:**